Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 +++++++++++++

 Sometimes additional logic for parsing arguments is wanted.
-For instance, to parse a date string into a :class:`datetime.datetime` we might do:
+For instance, to parse a date string into a :class:`datetime.datetime` we might use :meth:`datetime.strptime<datetime.datetime.strptime>` in the command callback:

 .. code-block:: python